-This policy response has led to a huge surge in available cash.
+The COVID-19 response from national governments all around the world has been somewhat uniform.
+With few exceptions, most have chosen to lock down economies and massively expand existing monetary supply (M2) through stimuli.This policy response has led to a huge surge in available cash.
 Government spending of this magnitude would, under most circumstances, create a surge in inflation.
 However, because of the painful unemployment situation, this hasn’t yet occurred.
 [Bloomberg]

 “But what will then happen as the lockdown gets lifted and recovery ensues, following a period of massive fiscal and monetary expansion?
 The answer, as in the aftermaths of wars, will be a surge in inflation.”

 Printing cashThe effects of the current crisis are widely felt, as job loss continues to surge, and many companies are seeing rapidly dwindling revenue streams.
 Even with consumers freed from lockdown, many economists feel that demand will remain low.
 Berenberg Senior Economist Kallum Pickering is quoted in Bloomberg as saying:

 “In the latter stages of the recovery, amid continued de-globalization in goods [traded] and less elastic global supply, fiscal policies may begin to stoke inflation.”